Tullow: History

+Tullow was also the site of an Augustinian friary.
+During the dissolution of the monasteries, the land belonging to the friary was granted to James Butler, 9th Earl of Ormond.
+Similarly to Tullow Castle, the friary buildings were demolished but the exact date is uncertain.
+The Abbey Cemetery is located within the site of the former monastery.

 There is a statue of Father John Murphy, one of the leaders of the 1798 Rebellion, who was captured near Tullow and executed in the Market Square on 2 July.
-There is a small museum with information about this period and other local history.
+There is a small museum with information about this period and other local history located in the former Tullow Methodist church on Bridge Street.

+Bishop Daniel Delany founded the Brigidine Sisters in Tullow in 1807.

+The Tullow Agricultural Show takes place every August just outside the town.

 Sport

 Gaelic Sports

 Saint Patrick's are the GAA club in Tullow who currently compete in the Carlow Junior A Football Championship and have been crowned champions on ten occasions.
 They also compete in the Carlow Intermediate Hurling Championship.

-Soccer
+Association football

-Parkville United who play at Hawkins Lane Tullow compete in the Carlow premier division and Slaney Rovers who play at Tullow town pitch.
+Parkville United AFC, who play at Hawkins Lane Tullow, compete in the Carlow premier division and Slaney Rovers AFC from Rathvilly, who play at Tullow town pitch.

-Rugby
+Rugby union

 Tullow RFC are the local rugby team.
 Former Ireland international player Seán O'Brien played with the club.

-Darts

-Emerald Darts are a Darts Academy situated at Floor 1 Post Office Sorting Office (At The Back Of Supervalu) who are the ONLY Darts Academy in Ireland who compete against other Darts Academies worldwide in the Junior Darts Corporation (JDC) grading system affiliated to The Professional Darts Corporation (PDC) and various national tournaments, Kian Cullen represented Emerald Darts in the JDC European Championships in the UK in December 2016.

-Emerald Darts are proudly sponsored by Unicorn Darts the biggest dart manufacturer in the world.